MoinSebi/gretl/README.md

 ---
 ## Explanation
 Since some of the commands run relative complex computation, we have added a **detailed description** of each subcommand in the `doc` directory, which can be found **[here](doc/gretl.explained.md)**.
-It covers how internal each command is structured, what is calculated and how this calculation is done.
+It covers how internal each command is structured, what is calculated and how this calculation is performed (very roughly).

 ---